yevgeniyvaleyev/network/README.md

 ### Run

-Emulate locally Azure Static Web Apps use `swa start http://localhost:4200 --api-location ./api`
+Emulate locally Azure Static Web Apps use `npm run emulate` or `swa start http://localhost:4200 --api-location ./api`

 To only run Azure function go to the `/api` folder and run `func start`